The Molecular and Genomic Basis of Phenotypic Innovations:

 Funding: Leibniz Gemeinschaft (2013 -- 2016);

-Techniques employed: Computational: comparative genomics, differential GO analysis, biophysical predictions (disorder, secondary structure, hydrophobic clusters), ancestral reconstruction and phylogenies, mutational effects on stability (FoldX, Rosetta); experimental: deep sequencing, qPCR; antibody staining; cloning, (over-)expression, purification; SDS page expression quantification; E.coli autodisplay (Jose); in-situ hybridisation; CD; stability measures; in-cell NMR (Selenko); pull down assays (Ivarsson);
+Techniques employed: Computational: comparative genomics, differential GO analysis, biophysical predictions (disorder, secondary structure, hydrophobic clusters), ancestral reconstruction and phylogenies, mutational effects on stability (FoldX, Rosetta); experimental: deep sequencing, qPCR; antibody staining; cloning, (over-)expression, purification; SDS page expression quantification; E.coli autodisplay (Jose); in-situ hybridisation; CD; stability measures; in-cell NMR (Selenko); pull down assays (Ivarsson); in vitro expression of ancestral de novo genes (Findlay);

-Sociality is considered as one of the major transitions in evolution but only little of the underlying genomic basis and the associated selectable traits are known.
+Sociality is considered to be one of the major transitions in evolution but only little of the underlying genomic basis and the associated selectable traits are known.
 Social insects are an excellent study object because their genomes are relatively simple to analyse and many speciation events gave rise to morphologically and ecologically diverse species within a relatively short time period.
 Furthermore, in insects, sociality has independently evolved at least twice, in hymenoptera (comprising ants and bees) and in termites.
 Both groups also show a striking reversal of the otherwise widely spread tradeoff between longevity and fecundity.
 Furthermore, loss and/or reversal of social behaviour has been observed since several ants parasitise or enslave the colonies of evolutionary very closely related species.

 We have investigated genomes and transcriptomes of several insects, most of which are either social or closely related outgroups thereof.
 Using standard bioinformatic techniques and several of our in-house algorithms we could identify horizontally transfered genes from bacterial parasites, several genes under adaptation and novel genes which were instrumental for the ecological success of social insects.
 In comparing social with non-social insects, we found that both, novel genes and rewiring of regulatory networks, play a big role for the regulation of sociality.
 We also consider the epigentic marks and effects from methylation/acetylation and of small regulatory RNAs on the differentiation of individuals during their development to test the possible role of epigenetic marks in general and its effect on de novo genes and on rearranged genes.